opengeospatial/Geotech/terminology/Scope and Categories.md

 Define headings, but individual properties/parameters out of scope for Phase 1?

 **Ground investigation.**
-'Hole' types, reporting, other elements?
+'Hole' and 'Test' types, reporting, other elements?